Seeding Your Database with Data

 Another option when working with a versioned workflow is using dynamic template-based directories.

-For example, let's say you have a simple table users
+For example, let's say you have a simple table users that you want to add two records to.

 enum "roles" {